drupal-ukraine/csua/README.md

 drupal project
 ======

-Drupal project is for SPS
+Drupal project is for CodeSprintUA 2014

 For obtaining development environment locally You should install vagrant and puppet and from console ran
 ```sh